 Looking after skin is an important part of an older person’s care needs, and an older person who isn’t able to care for their skin properly may need more support.
 Problems with mobility, memory, or tiredness can make it harder to apply moisturiser and follow good skin care practices, especially if they’re finding it harder to reach their lower legs and feet.

 Having supportive carers who can come and help your older loved ones with bathing and applying any creams and moisturisers can be an important step in promoting healthy skin and preventing serious problems for older people.
-Those who need to have prescription ointments and skincare products can also benefit from Homage’s medication delivery service.

 Ongoing skin problems or new concerns should be assessed by a doctor, but skin changes are very common as we get older, and don’t necessarily mean that there’s anything serious to worry about.
 However, even the most benign skin conditions can be uncomfortable or difficult to manage, so it’s always okay to ask a doctor for advice.